mrqli/sfcc/integrations/AmazonPay/README.md

 - Shipping to multiple addresses and BOPIS are out of scope for this implementation of the cartridge.

 - This implementation assumes no integration with a third-party order management system.

+- Amazon Checkout seems not to support checkout from minicart page, and only entry is from cart page.